MISP/misp-cloud/README.md

 If you do want to access the **DB**, both the user that runs the MISP DB as well as root, use the following:
 * zgPKzFasIUj1LLGfzfhDVxRLOObzJLer

+The images are built from Ubuntu AMI's, therefor the default username to **SSH** into the instance is `ubuntu`.

 ## Optional Features
 The following are enabled/installed in the image: